 The Philip K. Dick award will be announced March 30, 2018, in Seattle, WA.
 The award is presented annually to a distinguished work of science fiction originally published in paperback form in the United States.
-This post is the second in a series of reviews of the nominees for this year’s Philip K. Dick awards.
+This post is the third in a series of reviews of the nominees for this year’s Philip K. Dick awards.
 The other nominees are Six Wakes by Mur Lafferty, Revenger by Alastair Reynolds, The Book of Etta by Meg Elison, After the Flare by Deji Bryce Olukotun, The Wrong Stars by Tim Pratt, and Bannerless by Carrie Vaughn.

 Martha Wells’ All Systems Red won me over almost immediately.
 I began the first page with reservations and by page three I was charmed into complete immersion.